desferreira/go-challenges/README.md

 ![image](https://raw.githubusercontent.com/egonelbre/gophers/master/vector/adventure/hiking.svg)

 - Simple question and answer game that receive a csv file with the patter 'question,answer'
-- An simple URL redirect/shortner program that can be configured with a JSON file
+- A simple URL redirect/shortner program that can be configured with a JSON file
-- And simple html parser that search for <a href=""...>
+- A simple html parser that search for <a href=""...>